xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOUND.PLAY**(cell\_ref, file\_text, resource)

-Cell\_ref    is a reference to the cell note containing sound that you want to play.
+Cell\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell note containing sound that you want to play.
 If cell\_ref is omitted, Microsoft Excel plays the sound from the active cell, or from a file if you specify one.

-File\_text    is the name of a file containing sounds.
+File\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a file containing sounds.
 If cell\_ref is specified, file\_text is ignored.

-Resource    is a number or name given as text specifying a sound resource in file\_text that you want to play.
+Resource&nbsp;&nbsp;&nbsp;&nbsp;is a number or name given as text specifying a sound resource in file\_text that you want to play.

   - > This argument applies only to Microsoft Excel for the Macintosh.